Longwood, County Meath: Amenities

-Longwood has a primary and second level school.
+Longwood has a primary and second-level school.
 A fair green is located between its old primary school and the Garda Síochána station.
 The village has 3 grocery stores, a post office and 4 public houses.

-In recent years the GAA Club has upgraded their facilities, which now include the bar, function room and a floodlit pitch.
+Longwood GAA club was founded in 1904 and recently upgraded their facilities, which now include the bar, function room and a floodlit pitch.
 Also in Longwood there is an antique store, chipper, hair salon, news agents, Spar, Chinese take away, funeral directors, hardware store part of Johnny Dargans Public House and a motor bike spare parts shop.
 There is also a Scout Group in Longwood, the 17th Meath Longwood Scout Group which operates out of the Community hall.

 Characteristics

 One of its main characteristics is a wide main street.
 In July 2008 Meath County Council placed road markings in Longwood which included designated car parking spots.
 In close proximity to the village is the River Blackwater and a little further away is the River Boyne and the Royal Canal.